aosabook/500lines/bytecode-compiler/bytecompiler.md

     minus certain features is less sweet but equally nutritious.)
     CPython doesn't have this pass, though some have suggested it
     should: optimizations would be easier to express as AST rewrites than bytecode rewrites.
+(For example: rewrite `2+3` to `5`.)
 I don't do optimizations, but wrote it this way because some node types are a little simpler and substantially more readable to compile to other node types than to bytecode.

   * We complain if the AST departs from the subset of Python we're going to implement.
 CPython lacks this pass, of course, and this